wrewsama/obsidian-vault/Interview Notes/Theory/Message Broker.md

 Sequential IO
 - kafka stores all data in a log-structed format.
 Hence new data is appended to the end of the log
 - reads and writes are in large contiguous blocks instead of small random blocks

+## Rebalancing
+Reassign topic partitions to consumers in a consumer group

+**triggers**
+- new consumer joining
+- new partition added
+- consumer leaving or dying (identified by lack of heartbeat)

+**Process**
+- notify all consumers in the affected consumer group
+- consumers respond with ready message
+- group coordinator assigns partitions to consumers

+can be eager (stop all consumers) or cooperative (reassign only a subset of partitions)